 Confirm that the feature layer you are editing is editable, the coordinate system assigned to the active map is suitable for the type of edits you're performing, and snapping is configured to help you work efficiently and accurately.

-- On the Edit tab, in the Features group, click Modify .
+- On the ribbon Edit tab, click Modify in the Features group.

 The Modify Features pane appears.

-- In the pane, click Select Annotation and select the annotation feature.
+- Click the Select an annotation feature tool and select an annotation feature.

-- If you select more than one feature, click an item in the list to flash it on the map, right-click the feature you want to edit, and click Only Select This on the context menu.
+If you select more than one feature, reselect the feature.
+Alternatively, click the feature in the pane selection view to flash it in the map, right-click, and click Only Select This .

-- Right-click the text and click Convert to Multiple Parts .
+- Right-click the annotation feature and click Convert to Multiple Parts .

-To convert a multiple-part annotation feature to a single-part annotation feature, select the feature using Select Annotation , right-click one of the words, and click Convert to Single Part .
+- To convert the feature back to a single line of text, right-click and click Convert to Single Part .